-- Connect one end of your second HDMI cable into the cable box’s HDMI OUT port and the other end into the remaining receiver’s HDMI IN port.
+- Connect one end of your second HDMI cable to the cable box’s HDMI OUT port and the other end to the remaining receiver’s HDMI IN port.

 - Use your receiver’s remote to select the right input-HDMI port that you have used to establish the connection with your cable box.

 - Power on your TV and then select the right HDMI input.

 That’s all you need to enjoy your favorite movies or TV shows if the receiver is the hub.

 If you know how to use a receiver as the hub, you’ll find this option quite straightforward.
 You’ll need to pay a little attention to the process of establishing the connection, but you’ll require the same cables we’ve seen above.
 Here are the simple steps you should follow.